mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 end
 ```

-Then run `pod install` from the DemoApplication folder to install it to your app.
+Run `pod install` from the `DemoApplication` folder to add Realm to your project.
+Once Realm is added, we can begin creating our Realm classes.

+# Step 11 - Create a Realm-specific model

-Now let's create Realm-specific implementations of the domain model.
-The classes
-will be either be created by Realm when loading them from the database, or as we
+Now let's create a Realm-specific model.
+These classes will either be created as
+we fetch data from the API (since we will save these objects to the database) or
-persist data that we receive from the API.
+as we load data from the database.

-Due to this, we want to be able to create instances by mapping properties from a
-seconds object that implements the same protocol.
+Realm will take care of the latter case, but we have to find a way to easily map
+API-specific objects to database-specific ones.
+In fact, it will be enough for a
+Realm-specific domain model to be able to map any implementation of the protocol
+that it implements.
+Whether or not it comes from an API is irrelevant (se below).

 Add these two files to the `Realm/Model` folder: